ryanmasondavies/Inline/README.md

 `INLTestCase` works around this by using instances of `INLTestInvocation`. `INLTestInvocation` implements the method `+invocationWithTest:`, a constructor meant for creating invocations with instances of `INLTest`. `INLTestInvocation` calls `-execute` on `INLTest`, which in turn executes its block.

-INLTestCase` also overrides `-name`, the method which [OCUnit]()es to identify tests for printing to the console.
+`INLTestCase` also overrides `-name`, the method which [OCUnit]() uses to identify tests for printing to the console.
 The default implementation returns the method signature of the `test...` method, but `INLTestCase` returns the name of the current invocation's `INLTest` instance.

 The following sample code adds a blank test named 'hello world' to a subclass of `INLTestCase`: